Victorian Turkish baths: Repurposed Victorian Turkish baths

 Nevertheless, the lavish decorative style of some of the 19th century Turkish baths can still be seen in a few isolated instances.
-This is when the baths buildings, although now used for other purposes, still retain much of their original structure: such buildings as, for example, the restaurant at the former Turkish baths at 30 South Mall in Cork; a London events venue in Nevill's New Broad Street Turkish baths; a stockbroker's office with its colourful dome and vaulted ceilings at Friar Lane, Leicester; and a business centre built within the shell of Ashton-under-Lyne's Municipal swimming pool and Turkish baths.
-(Note: The Victorian Turkish Baths website includes illustrated pages on the Turkish baths which originally stood on the two sites in Cork and London.)
-The Cork building is recorded in the Irish National Inventory of Architectural Heritage, and the three English buildings are Listed in the National Heritage List for England.
+This is when the baths buildings, although now used for other purposes, still retain much of their original structure: such buildings as, for example, the restaurant at the former Turkish baths at 30 South Mall in Cork; a business centre built within the shell of Ashton-under-Lyne's Municipal swimming pool and Turkish baths, and a stockbroker's office with its colourful dome and vaulted ceilings at Friar Lane, Leicester.
+(Note: The Victorian Turkish Baths website includes illustrated pages on the Turkish baths which originally stood on the two sites in Cork and Leicester.)
+The Cork building is recorded in the Irish National Inventory of Architectural Heritage, and the two English buildings are Listed in the National Heritage List for England.